anish-thapa/crazytom/README.md

-# crazytom - A taling Tom Clone
+# crazytom - A talking Tom Clone